-If anything you will see within your hockey that you are making a contribution to sport.
-Inner Mind Sports hockey players have a certain quality, endurance and commitment as they work along with every kind of personality imaginable.
-Social capacity is to not loose your identity, but to adapt to other ideas and concerns.
+If anything you will see your position on your family (team) as a contributor, as well as a leader of quality, endurance and commitment as you work along with every kind of personality imaginable.
+Social capacity is to not loose your identity, but to adapt to other teammates ideas and concerns.
 Think about these two quotes:

 Mental Tool for Social Capacity: Overview

-Know yourself first, your standards as a hockey player as well as your ideas for training, your beliefs and goals before you try understanding anyone else you may play or practise with.
+Know yourself first, your standards as a goalie your ideas for training, your beliefs and goals before you try understanding a teammate.
 Mental tip: Look in the mirror first!
-Then take one person at a time that adds to your game and make them a practise partner in the sport, a coach, teacher or mentor.
+Then take one person on your team at a time by asking them more open questions about themselves.
+Let them share their story with you.

 I suggest to many players to start your social capacity with the defensive players and ask them a number of open questions, listen well and get their ideas about their position.
 What kind of “D” are they?
 You will be working with them all season long so better to start out on the right foot.